googleforgames/clean-chat/README.md

 The collectors are modular comments used to integrate with 3rd party services such as 3rd party chat or voice services.
 The focus is to build up a pluggable repo of modules that connect to various services as well as general modules that listen for UDP or TCP traffic (as an example).
 Collectors will be build and open sourced based on demand.

+**2. Endpoint**

+Antidote contains an Endpoint that allows chats and audio files to be analyzed via REST.
+Example API calls can be found [here](./components/endpoint/app_python/test.sh).

-**2. Scoring Engine**
+**3. Scoring Engine**

 The objective of the Scoring Engine is to analyze, score, and flag toxic or disruptive behavior.
 It is based on a serverless design pattern, so that it scales to meet varying data traffic patterns.
 The Scoring Engine is a hydrid model based on a swappable ML model plus heuristic rules to bias or set business specific thresholds.

-**3. Ensemble**

-The ensemble contains the core logic and algorithms to parse, process, and mathematically combine scores from the scoring engine.
-These scores may be related to toxicity, griefing, cheat, etc.

 **4. Cloud Functions**

-Cloud Functions are used as part of this architecture to trigger serverless functions used as part of the pipeline.
-They may be used for parsing data, performing quality checks, pass data through an API (such as the Speech-to-text API), or a variety of other tasks.
+Cloud Functions are used as part of this architecture to trigger serverless functions used as part of the event-driven pipeline.
+These functions are used for parsing data, performing quality checks, calling ML-based APIs (such as the Speech-to-text API), or a variety of other tasks.

+**5. ML Model Pipeline**

+The pipeline module orchestrates training and orchestration of the toxicity model.

 #### Reference Architecture
 ![Architecture](./assets/images/architecture_chat_and_audio_analysis.png)